 Maybe the most important palaces in Italy are Palazzo Pitti and Palazzo Vecchio in Florence, Palazzo Reale in Caserta, Doge’s Palace in Venice, Palazzo Reale in Milan, Palazzo del Quirinale in Rome, Palazzo Reale in Naples, Palazzo della Ragione in Padua and Palazzo dei Priori in Perugia.
 With so many palaces, it is hard to decide which are the most beautiful and worth visiting, and that is why we suggest that you visit them all.

-Palazzo dei Priori is one of the best examples of public buildings in the Middle Ages.
-Located in the central Piazza IV Novembre, it still hosts today the Town Hall and, on the top floors, the National Gallery of Umbria.
-SHORT HISTORY Palazzo dei Priori was built in Gothic style between 1293 and 1443, in several construction phases.
-The irregularity of the façades is explained in the long course of construction, aimed at continuous additions and renovations.
-First, between 1293 and 1297, was built the palace for the Capitano del Popolo by Giacomo di Servadio and Giovanello di Benevento.
-Each of the two main floors comprised a single room.
-The room on the lower floor was originally the Sala del Consiglio, the room used for meetings of the Council that advised the Capitano del Popolo, that it later became the Sala dei Notari (Hall of Notaries).
-The room above is today the Sala Podiani of the Galleria Nazionale.
-Between 1333 and 1337, there was the first enlargement, when it was built the right side, with two windows and the portico of three arches, replaceing the church of San Severo.
-With the additions from 1353, the palace reached Via dei Read more [...]
+Palazzo dei Priori is a Gothic palace in Perugia, located in Piazza IV Novembre, in the historical center of the city.
+Palazzo dei Priori houses today the Municipal Offices of Perugia and, on the top floors, the National Gallery of Umbria (Galleria Nazionale dell’Umbria).
+SHORT HISTORY Palazzo dei Priori was built in Gothic style between 1293 and 1443, a period divided into several construction phases.
+The irregularity of its facades is explained by the long course of construction, in which continuous additions and renovations were made.
+First, between 1293 and 1297, the palace for the Captain of the People (Capitano del Popolo) was built by Giacomo di Servadio and Giovanello di Benevento.
+Each of the two main floors of the palace comprised of a single large hall.
+The hall on the lower floor was originally known as the Council Hall (Sala del Consiglio), a hall used for meetings of the council which advised the Captain of the People.
+Later, the hall became known as the Hall of Notaries (Sala dei Notari).
+The hall on the second floor, known as Sala Podiani, belongs today to the National Gallery of Umbria.
+Between 1333 and 1337, there was the first enlargement of Read more [...]